cypr0/latex-letter-template/README.md

 ## How does it work?

 The template is designed to be used easily by LaTeX beginners.
 Simply change the contents of the file [letter-content.lco](./content/letter-content.lco) for the desired adressee and your writing as well as of the file [sender-dummy.lco](./senders/sender-dummy.lco) for your contact details and sender information.
 The letter will be build upon your settings automatically.
-Images of your signature can be provided in the subfolder "images.
+Images of your signature can be provided in the subfolder "images".

 ## How it's look like